 Problem-solving and brainstorming tasks are also great ways of building unity, connection and trust between colleagues.
 Companies should try to create opportunities for collaboration where employees work in groups on specific projects.

 Want to learn more about the employee experience?
-Download our free e-book, “The New Employee Experience: How to maximise and optimise every step of the employee journey”.
+Download our-book, “The New Employee Experience: How to maximise and optimise every step of the employee journey”.